Bing Banff Boom

 However, according to Robert Hixson Julyan’s book Mountain Names, French trappers and traders, accustomed to “rounded, forest-clad mountains” in the East translated the Cree phrase as-sin-wati meaning “when seen from across the prairies, they looked like a rocky mass” into les Montaignes Rocheuse.
 This then translates into English as Rocky or Stony Mountains and, while Thomas Jefferson used the latter term, other European-Americans coming from the east generally used the former.
 Now you know the full story.

-So, you want to make a mountain
+So, you want to make a mountain.

 In reporting my wanderings through Arizona and Utah several weeks ago, I focused much of my geological discussion on the process of uplift because it was so important to the formation of so many of the canyons I visited.
 Uplift, or more specifically isostatic uplift, is one of the tectonic forces that create mountains.
 The tectonic partners of isostatic uplift are intrusion of igneous matter and compressional forces.
 In its own way, each of these processes, known collectively as orogeny, force surface rock upward creating a landform significantly higher than the surrounding features.
 We call that landform a mountain and there are three main types – block (sometimes called fault-block), volcanic, and fold.

-Block mountains
+Block mountains.

 Because it passes through or near some of the country’s most densely populated areas, most Americans likely have at least a nominal familiarity with California’s San Andreas Fault.
 The San Andreas Fault is the boundary between the Pacific and North American tectonic plates.
 (A tectonic plate is a sub-layer of the earth’s crust – also called the lithosphere – that moves, floats, and sometimes fractures.)
 When tectonic plates interact, the result contributes to any or all the following: continental drift, earthquakes, volcanoes, mountains, or oceanic trenches.

 When faults move against one another, the rocks on one side of a fault rise relative to rocks on the other in the process known as uplift or rifting.
 The uplifted blocks become block mountains (also known as horsts) while the intervening dropped blocks are known as graben (i.e. depressed regions).
 These block mountains break up into chunks and move up or down.
 Fault-block mountains usually have a steep front side and then a sloping back side.
-It is just this sort of interaction that gave rise to California’s Sierra Nevada Mountains or that we see at Mount Rundle
+It’s just this sort of interaction that gave rise to California’s Sierra Nevada Mountains or that we see at Mount Rundle

 looming over the town of Banff.

-Fold Mountains
+Fold Mountains.

-Volcanic mountains
+Volcanic mountains.

 Everybody and everything likes being cool.
 When people get hot, they sweat to release heat and get cool.
 When dogs get hot, they pant (and slobber a bit).
 To cool itself, the Earth pushes its hot magma toward its surface.
 As it rises, gas in the magma forms bubbles that create intense pressure forcing the surface rock upward.
 If the source remains in place, eventually something’s got to give and the magma erupts as lava, ash, rock, and volcanic gases.
 When this material builds up around the volcanic vent, it creates a volcanic mountain.
 Japan’s Mount Fuji and Mauna Kea in Hawai’i are among our planet’s iconic volcanic mountains.

 Another type of volcanic mountain is a dome mountain.
 Sometimes, magma pushes toward the earth’s surface but before it finding an outlet and erupting, the source of the magma disappears allowing the molten rock to cool and harden into a dome-like shape.
-Mount St. Helens in Washington is a dome mountain.
+Mount Saint Helens in Washington is a dome mountain.

 Note: In keeping with my 2022-2023 reformation of the blog into shorter entries, backdated to maintain their sequence, any comments on this post might pertain to its new configuration.
-See the explanation in the post Conventions and Conversions.
+See the full explanation in the post Conventions and Conversions.

 This entry was posted in Western U.S. and Canada August and September 2017.
 Bookmark the permalink.